VA travel pay reimbursement

 You're traveling for care at a VA health facility or for VA-approved care at a facility in your community.

 And all of these must also be true:

 - You’re eligible for general health care travel reimbursement, and

 - A VA health care provider determines that your medical condition requires an ambulance or a specially equipped van for travel, and

 - We’ve approved your travel in advance, unless the travel is for an emergency situation where a delay would threaten your life or health

 If you travel together with another Veteran

-You’re eligible for reimbursement only if one of the below descriptions is true.
+You’re eligible for reimbursement only if you meet at least one of the requirements listed below.